cbeuw/Cloak/README.md

 # Cloak
 A Shadowsocks plugin that obfuscates the traffic as normal HTTPS traffic and disguises the proxy server as a normal webserver.

-**This is an active WIP.
-The program has shown to be stable but everything is subject to change.**
+Cloak multiplexes all traffic through a fixed amount of underlying TCP connections which eliminates the TCP handshake overhead when using vanilla Shadowsocks.
+Cloak also provides user management, allowing multiple users to connect to the proxy server using **one single port**.
+It also provides QoS controls for individual users such as upload and download credit limit, as well as bandwidth control.

+To external observers (such as the GFW), Cloak is completely transparent and behaves like an ordinary HTTPS server.
+This is done through several [cryptographic mechanisms](https://github.com/cbeuw/Cloak/wiki/Cryptographic-Mechanisms).
+This eliminates the risk of being detected by traffic analysis and/or active probing

 This project is based on my previous project [GoQuiet](https://github.com/cbeuw/GoQuiet).
-The aim is to make indiscriminate blocking of HTTPS servers (or even IP ranges) with high traffic the only effective way of stopping people from using Shadowsocks.

-Numerous improvements have been made from GoQuiet.
-The most significant one is that, in GoQuiet, a new TCP connection is establieshed and a TLS handshake is done between the client and the proxy server each time a connection is made to Shadowsocks' client, whereas in Cloak all the traffic is multiplexed through a fixed amount of persistent TCP connections between the client and the proxy server.
-The major benefits are:

-- Significantly quicker establishment of new connections as TLS handshake is only done on the startup of the client

-- More realistic traffic pattern

-Besides, Cloak allows multiple users to use one server **on a single port**.
-QoS restrictions such as bandwidth limitation and data cap can also be managed.
+The most significant improvement form GoQuiet is that there will not be new TLS handshake being done each time a client application establishes a new connection to the Shadowsocks client.
+This gives a siginifcant boost to webpage loading time (reduction in time ranges from 10% to 50+%, depending on the amount of content on the webpage, see [benchmarks](https://github.com/cbeuw/Cloak/wiki/Web-page-loading-benchmarks)).

 ## Build
 Simply `make client` and `make server`.
-Output binary will be in the build folder
+Output binary will be in the build folder.
+Do `make server_pprof` if you want to access the live profiling data.

 ## Setup
 ### For the administrator of the server
 0. [Install and configure shadowsocks-libev on your server](https://github.com/shadowsocks/shadowsocks-libev#installation)
-1. Clone this repo onto your server
+1. Download [the latest release](https://github.com/cbeuw/Cloak/releases) or clone and build this repo
-2. Build and run ck-server -k.
+2. Run ck-server -k.
 The base64 string before the comma is the **public** key to be given to users, the one after the comma is the **private** key to be kept secret
 3. Run `ck-server -u`.
 This will be used as the AdminUID
 4. Put the private key and the AdminUID you obtained previously into config/ckserver.json
 5. Edit the configuration file of shadowsocks-libev (default location is /etc/shadowsocks-libev/config.json).
 Let `server_port` be `443`, `plugin` be the full path to the ck-server binary and `plugin_opts` be the full path to ckserver.json.
 If the fields `plugin` and `plugin_opts` were not present originally, add these fields to the config file.